Overview

 Our Work

-The Department's started surveying high risk areas in Niagara County for BTM after the initial findings in 2021 and have also found BTM larvae in a residential landscape in Youngstown, New York.
+The Department started surveying high risk areas in Niagara County for BTM after the initial findings in 2021 and have also found BTM larvae in a residential landscape in Youngstown, New York.
 Findings were confirmed by Cornell University and the USDA National Identification Services.
-Since the initial detection, the Department and APHIS will continue to survey for BTM.
+Since the initial detection, the Department and APHIS have continued to survey for BTM with finds in Erie, Orleans, Monroe, Wayne, Cayuga, and Oswego Counties.
 We request that residents and the horticulture industry also look for, take pictures of, and report any signs of infestation to agriculture.ny.gov/reportBTM.

 Quarantine

 The Department and USDA APHIS use quarantines to prevent the spread of invasive species into new areas.
-The Department established an intrastate quarantine on December 10, 2021 to restrict the movement of boxwoods within the United States.
+The Department established an intrastate quarantine to restrict the movement of boxwoods within the state.
 Regulated articles include the whole plant, all plant parts, pieces, cuttings, clippings, debris, and any portion of the plant, alive or dead.
+This quarantine also requires the prenotification of all boxwood plants shipped from quarantine areas both within New York as well as from quarantined areas outside of New York.

 Take Action